sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

     URLs with links, index list, labels and references are supported.
     YouTube and Vimeo videos are automatically embedded in web documents.

+  * The abstract of a document starts with *Abstract* as paragraph heading, and all text up to the next heading makes up the abstract,

   * Special comment lines are not visible in the output.

   * Comments to authors can be inserted throughout the text and